80% Fall in HIV Diagnoses at Europe’s Largest Clinic

 Europe’s largest sexual health clinic has seen an 80% reduction in HIV transmissions.

-London’s 56 Dean Street saw monthly diagnoses fall from 72 a month to just 11 in September 2017.
+London’s 56 Dean Street saw monthly diagnoses in HIV fall from 72 a month to just 11 in September 2017.
 They are continuing to test the same number of people.

 Doctors are now attempting to emulate the San Francisco model and are rolling out their ‘Getting To Zero’.
 They now believe it will be possible to reduce transmissions to zero within the next five years.
 It is thought that the reduction in transmissions is down to the drug PrEP.